hyperledger-solang/solang/docs/language.rst

 address of a contract.
 This is in fact simply the address of the contract, with some syntax sugar for calling functions on the contract.

-A contract can be created with the new statment, followed by the name of the contract.
+A contract can be created with the new statement, followed by the name of the contract.
 The arguments to the constructor must be provided.

 .. code-block:: javascript